In this guide, I will take you through from start to finish on how to set up your very own Raspberry Pi time-lapse setup.

 Once done, exit and save (ctrl x and press y and enter to save).

 crontab: installing new crontab

 If you type in

-You’re able to shut down and move this to wherever you would like and it will start taking photos again when you reboot the Pi.
+You’re able to shut down and move this to wherever you would like, and it will start retaking photos when you reboot the Pi.

 If you ever need to edit or remove the cron job just follow the same steps and edit or delete the line that we added.

-Now this method simply just saves the pictures directly to the Pi, you can set it up to save to an USB stick, network drive and other places to store data.
+Now, this method just saves the pictures directly to the Pi, and you can set it up to save to a USB stick, network drive and other places to store data.

 To get your data off the Pi simply insert a USB into the Raspberry Pi and using the GUI (Graphical User Interface) copy and paste the files onto the USB stick.

-There you have it your very own Raspberry Pi Time Lapse that you’re able to now take some pretty awesome photos and then transform it into an amazing time lapse.
+There you have it your very own Raspberry Pi time-lapse that you’re able to take some pretty awesome photos now and then transform it into a fantastic time lapse.